-Following an active 2017 Atlantic hurricane season – which produced 17 named storms, including 10 hurricanes – facilities need to be prepared for the worst.
-Have a disaster cleanup and business continuity plan in place before a hurricane approaches.
+With that in mind, it’s important to have a disaster cleanup and business continuity plan in place before a hurricane approaches.
 Determine what level you want or need your building to function following a disaster.
 Crissa Hiranaga, director of public relations for the Four Seasons Resort Maui, says guest and employee safety is top priority.

 When Hurricane Maria made landfall in Puerto Rico on Sept.
 20, 2017, as a Category 4 storm, many buildings weren’t prepared.
 That’s because Puerto Rico has different building codes, standards and enforcement than the mainland, according to Scott Nacheman, member of the property loss consulting team at DeSimone Consulting Engineers.